-TR Industrial cable ties come in many shapes and size and are available for just $6.99 for 100 pieces.
+The TR Industrial cable ties come in many shapes and sizes.
 These, again, are highly reviewed items with many users praising their strength and durability.
-So yeah, if you buy a pack, they'll last you a long time.
+So yeah, if you buy a pack, they’ll last you a long time.

 The only thing you have to keep in mind is not to tie them too tight.

-Cool Tip: Check the length before you hit the buy button.
-You may want to get heavy duty and long ties for thicker cables like HDMI cable and power cords.
+Check the length before you hit the buy button.
+You may want to get heavy-duty and long ties for thicker cables like HDMI cables and power cords.

 8. Wire Clamps

 Wire Clamps are more of a permanent solution since they need to be drilled or hammered to the wall or table surface.
-If you have out of place LAN wires or telephone cables, you may consider the Parth Impex clips.
-Priced at $$9.95, these come in many sizes to cater to cables of different thickness.
+If you have out-of-place LAN wires or telephone cables, you may consider the Parth Impex clips.
+These come in many sizes to cater to cables of different thicknesses.

-The eBoot’s Cable Adhesive Clips come with 3M adhesive and a set of 50 pieces cost about $13.99.
+The eBoot’s Cable Adhesive Clips come with 3M adhesive and are easy to install.

 10. Charging Cable Holders